 The register office that receives your declaration will post the 'green form' that the undertaker needs and the death certificates to you.
 This means that it will take longer for you to arrange the funeral than it would if you were to register the death at the appropriate register office.

-We offer a service that aims to make things easier when someone dies.
-The service lets you tell most government departments about the death in one go.
+This service aims to make things easier when someone dies.
+It lets you tell most government departments about the death in one go.
 You will just need to tell us who to tell.

 Tell Us Once will contact: